thisisharsh7/codebuff/CODE_OF_CONDUCT.md

 When an incident does occur, it is important to report it promptly.
 To report a possible violation, contact the project team at support@codebuff.com.

 Community Maintainers take reports of violations seriously and will make every effort to respond in a timely manner.
-They will investigate all reports of code of conduct violations, reviewing messages, logs, and recordings, or interviewing witnesses and other participants.
+They will investigate all reports of code of conduct violations.
 Community Maintainers will keep investigation and enforcement actions as transparent as possible while prioritizing safety and confidentiality.
-In order to honor these values, enforcement actions are carried out in private with the involved parties, but communicating to the whole community may be part of a mutually agreed upon resolution.

 ## Scope